-6. Additional Uses
+6. Hydroelectric Dams Can Have Additional Uses

 Although hydroelectric power is environmentally friendly, the construction of a hydroelectric dam can have an impact on the environment.
 When a hydroelectric dam is built, it forms a reservoir behind one face of the dam wall.
 Depending on the size of the dam, this can have an impact over a large area.
 Environmental effects can be seen both upstream and downstream of the location of the dam.

-As engineers begin to flood land to form the reservoir, wildlife can have their habitats destroyed.
+As engineers begin to flood the land to form a reservoir, wildlife can have their habitats destroyed.
 Changes in river levels, flow patterns, and water temperatures can also have a significant impact on fish.
 In addition, vast quantities of vegetation will die and begin to rot.
 This process emits methane – a greenhouse gas known to contribute to climate change.

-Hydroelectric dams can even cause drought due to the amount of water they hold back.
+Hydroelectric dams can even cause drought further downstream due to the amount of water they hold back.
 This impact can negatively affect the relationship one country has with its neighbor.
 This happens when ‘Country A’ builds a dam that causes drought further downstream in ‘Country B’.

 Interested in reading more on this subject?
-If so, we have created a page dedicated to the environmental impacts of hydroelectric dams.
+If so, we have a page dedicated to the environmental impacts of hydroelectric dams.

 Villages, towns, and even cities may have to relocate to make way for a reservoir.
 As a result of this, communities can be broken up.
 It can also force some people to relocate from the place they have called home since they were born.
 Because of this disruption, financial incentives are often available to persuade people to relocate.

-3. Expensive To Build
+3. Dams Are Expensive To Build

 Hydroelectric dams are notoriously expensive to build.
 Lots of planning, engineering, and construction needs to happen before a dam can start producing power.
 It is only at this point that the dam can start to provide a return on investment.
 This is a process that can take many years.

-Hydroelectric dams have to be built in areas with the perfect conditions.
+Hydroelectric dams have to be built in areas with the right conditions.
 An area’s landscape and precipitation levels need to be taken into account before considering such facilities.

-5. Safety Concerns
+5. It Has Safety Concerns

 Although the safety of modern hydroelectric facilities is often good, there are fears over the safety of older dams.
 There have been numerous disasters relating to dam failure throughout history.
 The most notable of which took place in China in 1975 and killed 171,000 people.